 - Sauté the onions over medium heat in the olive oil until they are transparent.

 - Add the bell peppers, garlic and spices and cook for a five minutes or so longer.

-Cook uncovered on high for 4 hours or until the sauce reduces about 1/3.
+- Cook uncovered on high for 4 hours or until the sauce reduces about one-third.